Bobby Witt Jr. Player Props: Royals vs. Angels

-The Kansas City Royals, including Bobby Witt Jr. (batting .333 in his past 10 games, with two doubles, two triples, a home run, two walks and three RBI), battle starter Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Kansas City Royals, including Bobby Witt Jr. and his .571 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 9:07 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Rangers.
+He had a one-hit showing in his most recent game (1-for-4) against the Angels.

 Bobby Witt Jr. Game Info & Props vs. the Angels